gommzystudio/lymmzy_wiki/wiki/CustomItems.md

 <b>Iron Blade <img src="https://github.com/gommzystudio/lymmzy_wiki/blob/main/img/ironblade.png?raw=true" height="20px"></img></b><br>
 The Iron Blade is a Common classified weapon that gives you 25% speed when you hold it in your hand.
 You can attack very fast with the blade.
 You can obtain the Blade in Dungeons.

+*(Addition: Some players have so-called Old Iron Blades, which are considerably stronger than the normal ones.
+There is a variant that gives you the speed effect when carried in off-hand.
+Additionally, the hit cooldown is lowered.
+There is also an even rarer variant where the damage of the blade is added to the damage of the main hand.
+These two variants are no longer available and are extremely rare.
+You can't tell them apart from the normal ones until you try it yourself.)*

 <b>Glaive <img src="https://github.com/gommzystudio/lymmzy_wiki/blob/main/img/glaive.png?raw=true" height="20px"></img></b><br>
 The Glaive is a Epic classified weapon that gives you enemy slowness when you attack it.
 You can attack slow with the Glaive.
 You can obtain the Glaive in Dungeons.